maarten-pennings/howto/README.md

 Assortment of "How to xxx" I want to remember.

+## How to map keys for BMC64

+I made a bare-metal-C64 using a Raspbery Pi and a small USB keyboard.
+I wanted a mapping that is close to the original C64 layout.
+The [BMC64 KBD](c64-bmc64kbd) explains how I did that.

 ## How to use the SID of the Commodore 64?

 Writing a UI to control the SID registers, and using the VICE tools